skybet/skybet.github.io/README.md

     ![Shuffled Lego](/images/lego-shuffled.jpg)

-For the 'author' key, if you have not posted before, you should create a corresponding entry in `_data/authors.yml`, using the alias used in the post frontmatter as the key, eg.
+For the `author` key, if you have not posted before, you should create a corresponding entry in `_data/authors.yml`, using the alias used in the post frontmatter as the key, eg.

     author_name:
         name: Author Name
         image: author_name.png
         role: Author's Role / Squad
-        tribe: Bet
+        tribe: Author's Tribe
         startDate: 01-05-2015
         bio: Some information about the author, can be as long as you like, but should be written in proper English.
         interests: Comma, Separated, Interests, List